chaconnb/GitHub_Docs/README.md

 # GitHub_Docs
-Repository with notes on how to use GitHub
+A collection of notes and tips on using GitHub.